edstlib/baserecyclerview2/README.md

 }
 ```

-Create your adapter extend to BaseRecyclerView2, adn implement the abstrach method.
+Create your adapter extend to BaseRecyclerView2, and implement the abstrach method.
 And you can define listener implentation for every holder.
 An example is shown below.

 ```kotlin
 class TestAdapter: BaseRecyclerView2() {